The Move (Sam Fife): History

+In 1963 in Miami, FL, Sam Fife received what he considered a true, divine relegation after which he began preaching and started groups around the country.
+The non-denominational groups became known as "The Move of God" or simply "The Move."
+This soon spread to Canada and then other international locations.

+The groups began to move to wilderness locations for the coming of the end of the world including Alaska, Canada and South America.
+By 1974, there were approximately 40,000 members.

+Sam Fife died in a plane crash in 1979, but the movement carried on without him with the help of "Move Elders" who continued the teachings of Fife.

 The number of people involved in The Move has been in a long, slow decline, which began in the early 1980s with the closing of some Move farms in British Columbia (BC), Canada.
 In the early 1990s, by contrast, farms in northern BC attracted new members, or groups set up new sites, with some of the communes numbering over 100 people, many of them youth.

 Don Murphy, a Hutterite, reported on visiting Blueberry Farm in January 1994, where 140 adherents of the late Sam Fife's teachings ran a community.
 He noted that the community's members gave half of their income to it and generally dressed conservatively.
 Members needed the leaders' permission to go into town, even if they were using their own cars.

 He was favorably impressed by the outlook and spiritual vitality of the communities in British Columbia, writing, "It seems to me that these people probably are like the Hutterites were at the time of Jacob Hutter and Peter Reidemann - very strong in faith and close to God."
 He faulted them for not adhering more strictly to New Testament rules about divorce and women's roles.